 It can be temporarily reused in jobs, profiles, and other skill-related workflows.

-Once a skill is approved:
+Once a skill is approved as standard skill:

-All temporary usages are converted into standard skill mappings
+All temporary usages are converted into standard skill mappings.

-The skill becomes an officially reusable skill across the system
+The skill becomes an officially reusable skill across the system.

 If a pending skill is incorrect, unnecessary, or should not be reused, Admins can reject it.